 One of the grass fields contains a single rusted barrel and an above average number of scattered boulders, but we can find no evidence of past milling or mining activity.

 Decades of natural erosion have left only two ancient drawings.
 The first is a man and beast: the second is half of a bird.
 Natural deterioration of the rock face has destroyed prior pictographs.

 As well as the advantage of great exercise, the robust and rapid gain in elevation delivers excellent views across Painted Creek Valley, as well as south to Zephyr/Bear Pass.

-There is a choice to turn left and continue south for 3.5 KM (2.
-2 miles) with 370 m (1,214 ft) of elevation gain to grand views from Zephyr/Bear Pass and the beginning of the eastbound Bear Creek Trail.
+There is a choice to turn left and continue south for 3.5 KM (2¼ miles) with 370 m (1,214 ft) of elevation gain to grand views from Zephyr/Bear Pass and the beginning of the eastbound Bear Creek Trail.

-Seija and I approach the Highwood River and the large grass field hosting the Ti-jurabi-chubi. a sacred site for the Stoney First Nations.
+Seija and I approach the Highwood River and the large grass field hosting the Ti-jurabi-chubi, a sacred site for the Stoney First Nations.

-There is benefit to return to the Sentinel Recreation Area another day to hike the Lower Cataract Creek Trail which hosts the Lower, Middle and Upper Falls as well as the 'Weeping Wall'.
+There is benefit to return to the Sentinel Recreation Area another day for hiking the Lower Cataract Creek Trail which hosts the Lower, Middle and Upper Falls as well as the 'Weeping Wall'.